exploratory-io/book/tutorials/quick-start.md

 ![](images/quick-start-analytics-variable-importance-2.png)

 Click 'Variable Columns', and it will open up Column Selection Dialog.
-Click 'All' check box then scroll to right and exclude 'CANCELLATION_CODE' since most of the value is NA.
+Click 'All' check box then scroll to the right and exclude 'CANCELLATION_CODE' since most of the value in CANCELLATION_CODE column is NA.

 ![](images/quick-start-analytics-variable-importance-3.png)